mozaik-association/mozaik/docs/3Marketing-emails.md

 !!! abstract "The goal of email management"

-    This feature allows you to :
+    This feature allows you :

-    - Create an email with a subject and a preview text.
+    - To create an email with the general informations needed as subject and a preview text.
-    - Include contacts even if they have an op-out communication preference.
+    - To include contacts even if they have an op-out communication preference.
-    - Choose to create an email from an Odoo template or to write a mail with the simplified mail editor.
-For the simplified mail editor, you also have the possibility to create mail templates in advance and simply select the one you need when creating a mailing.
-Thereafter, with the Odoo standard, you have the possibility to customize the content of the mail by adding personalized fields as the name or address of each recipient.
+    - To choose to create an email from the Odoo template or to write a mail with the simplified mail editor of Mozaik.
+The simplified mail editor allows you also to create mail templates in advance and simply select the one you need when creating a mailing.

 !!! info